CCA Cinema Gallery | July 15–October 15, 2022

 On view during regular CCA Cinema operating hours | Free

-CCA is celebrating the 30th anniversary of fellow nonprofit, Basement Films, with an exhibition featuring print ephemera, sculpture, and experimental films in the CCA Cinema Gallery, located in the lobby of CCA Cinema.
+CCA is celebrating the 30th anniversary of fellow nonprofit, Basement Films, with an exhibition featuring print ephemera, sculpture, and experimental films in the CCA Cinema Gallery, curated by No Name Cinema founder Justin Clifford Rhody.
 The video component of the exhibition has been curated from Basement Films’ longstanding festival, Experiments in Cinema, and features artists Raven Chacon with Cristobal Martinez, Monique Romero, Marika Borgeson, Wago Kreider, Georg Koszulinski, and M.C.
 Jonet with L.A.
 Williams, presented on a single channel monitor with supplied headphones.

 Basement Films is an Albuquerque-based organization that supports experimental, independent, and under-represented forms of film and video making.
 Founded in 1991, the nonprofit microcinema was part of a first wave of independently operated venues specializing in moving image arts that exist outside of the mainstream theatrical distribution system.
 CCA recognizes and values Basement Films’ accomplishments as an institution that both facilitates creators and educates audiences in the realm of arts and culture.